Updated: Jan 18

 Validate that the security policies are enforced.

-Validate that in any case that the user logged out of the site, he cannot navigate the site without re-authentication.
+Validate that if the user logged out of the site, he could not navigate the site without re-authentication.

-Validate the security of the site when the user is moving from Secure to insecure pages.
+Validate the site's security when the user is moving from Secure to insecure pages.

 Validate that the user cannot overwrite the application files.